mattymaloney/mattymaloney.github.io/_posts/2016-04-09-rdesktop-rdp.md

 `-D` removes the local OS's window decorations like title bar, edges, etc and let's the remote window fill that space.

+`-P` cache bitmaps in exchange for some disk space.

 ####

 `rdesktop SOMEIPORADDRESS -g 1200x950 -K -a 16 -u USERNAME -r disk:mylinuxdisk=/home/username`

+`rdesktop -g 1152x864 -r disk:home=/home/username -r clipboard:CLIPBOARD -r sound:off -x l -P 192.168.1.200 -u "administrator@domain.local" -p password`

+#### My command

+``

+`-g x%` uses x% of the client window area, which generally seems to exclude the local OS taskbar.
+Unfortunately, I don't see the remote taskbar when using this mode, I think because it's hidden underneath the bottom edge of the screen.

+`-g XXXxYYY` puts the remote desktop in a window with the specified dimmensions.

+`-D` removes the local OS's window decorations like title bar, edges, etc and let's the remote window fill that space.

+`-P` cache bitmaps in exchange for some disk space.

 ###